Kim Se-hwang: Early life in the U.S.

 Kim was born in South Korea and started playing guitar when he was 4 years old, with his first introduction from his mother who had been a classical guitarist.
 His father was a South Korean diplomat and the family was stationed in Washington, D.C. from 1974 to 1986.
-Although his mother gave up a professional career after marriage, she gave performances to represent South Korean culture at diplomatic parties, including the Smithsonian, and continued to teach and share classical music with him at home.
-She also liked 70's guitar music such as Santana and Jeff Beck and made music education a part of his childhood.
+Although his mother gave up her career after marrying, she continued to promote South Korean culture through performances at diplomatic soirees, including at the Smithsonian, and continued to teach and share classical music with him at home.
+She also liked 70's guitar music such as Santana and Jeff Beck and made music education a part of Sehwang's childhood.
 He said he grew up in a family environment "filled with a desire for unification" because his father was from Hamhung, a city in North Korea, which helped him develop his personality as a musician who seeks a peaceful consensus.

 He returned to South Korea in 1986, after twelve years in America, and started his career in the early nineties.

 N.EX.T and other bands

-He debuted with a rock band of his own called "Downtown" in 1991, with bassist Jung Han-jeong and drummer Lee Chang-hyun; and produced their album DOWNTOWN in 1993.
-In 1994, N.EX.T's lead singer and founder Shin Hae-chul met with him and invited him to join the band as a guitarist, and he was with them until they disbanded in early 1998.
-That year, 1998, he formed the metal band NovaSonic with two other N.EX.T members, Kim Seung-hwan and Lee Su-yong, joined by rapper Kim Jin-pyo; remaining with them until 2005.
-He rejoined N.EX.T, when they regrouped in 2005, and remained with them until 2012.
+He debuted with his own rock band named "Downtown" in 1991.
+The other members were bassist Jung Han-jeong and drummer Lee Chang-hyun.
+Sehw produced their album DOWNTOWN in 1993.
+In 1994, N.EX.T's lead singer and founder Shin Hae-chul met with him and invited him to join his band as a guitarist.
+He accepted the offer and remained with them until they disbanded in early 1998.
+That year, 1998, he formed the metal band NovaSonic with two other N.EX.T members, Kim Seung-hwan and Lee Su-yong and joined by rapper Kim Jin-pyo.
+He remained with them until 2005.
+He rejoined N.EX.T when they regrouped in 2005, and remained with them until 2012.
 Also, during N.EX.T's hiatus, he played in the rock band 2Cell; and performed on albums for all three bands.

-Kim remembers favorite performances with N.EX.T, rehearsing at the Royal Albert Hall, performing concerts in South Korea with the Royal Philharmonic Orchestra and recording their 1997 album Lazenca (A Space Rock Opera) with the London Symphony Orchestra.
-He performed with the band again on August 8, 2015, for their last appearance at the Pentaport Rock Festival, along with other band members Kim Young-seok and Lee Su-yong, and other musicians, for a special memorial stage for their leader Shin, who died on October 27, 2014.
+Kim remembers favorite performances with N.EX.T, rehearsing at the Royal Albert Hall, giving concerts in South Korea with the Royal Philharmonic Orchestra and recording N.E.X.T's 1997 album Lazenca (A Space Rock Opera) with the London Symphony Orchestra.
+He performed with the band again on August 8, 2015, for their last appearance at the Pentaport Rock Festival, along with band members Kim Young-seok and Lee Su-yong, and other musicians, for a special post-humous tribute to their leader Shin Hae Cheol, who had died on October 27, 2014.